rbazev/rescue/README.md

 ## Contents

 * `README.md`: This file.

-* `rescue_theory.py`: Code to run numerical calculations of probability of rescue, population size, number of beneficial mutations and waiting time for a beneficial mutation.
+* `rescue_theory.py`: Code to run numerical calculations of probability of rescue, population size, number of beneficial mutations, and waiting time for a beneficial mutation.

 * `rescue_simulations.py`: Code to run simulations of the evolutionary rescue model.